LuisDeLaValie/open-as-default/README.md

 # open_as_default

-A flutter plugin that allows setting up your flutter app to open files as default.
+A flutter plugin that allows you setting up your app as a default file opener for any kind of files.

 Currently working only on Android, iOS Support coming soon.